 “For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 God sent his Son into the world not to judge the world, but to save the world through him.”
 John 3:16-17 NLT

 That’s right.
-When we accept Christ into our lives, we suddenly have super powers.
+We have super powers.

+But it’s not always going to be easy.
 We must be willing to make the “sacrifice play.”

 “… If any of you wants to be my follower, you must turn from your selfish ways, take up your cross daily, and follow me. ” Luke 9:23 NLT